mlibrary/about-publishing/src/content/profiles/liangyu-fu.md

   revival of these titles through OA ensures equal access around the world.”

-  -Liangyu Fu, Chinese Studies Librarian, Asia Library at University of Michigan
+  —Liangyu Fu, Chinese Studies Librarian, Asia Library at University of Michigan
 type: profile
 ---